 Individuals passionate about the environment and creating a better future should consider a career in sustainability.
 Professionals must also possess heightened research, analytical, and communication skills.
 An associate, bachelor's, master's, or doctoral program can help students develop and hone these skills, while also introducing learners to the latest research related to sustainability.

 Sustainability can lead to many career paths, such as sustainability specialist, environmental engineer, sustainability manager, and sustainability director.
 These and other job opportunities provide workers with the chance to positively impact the environment, people's quality of life, and future generations.

 According to the Bureau of Labor Statistics (BLS), the United States employs approximately 53,150 environmental engineers.
 These professionals earn a median salary of about $88,000 per year.
 The BLS projects that the number of environmental engineer positions will increase by 5% between 2018 and 2028, leading to the creation of about 3,000 new jobs.

 The following table highlights typical salaries for a few common sustainability careers.
 This information also demonstrates how a worker's salary increases with experience.

-Skills Gained in a Sustainability Program
+Skills Gained with a Sustainability Degree

 For example, research and analytical skills help students locate information, assess its validity, and evaluate its significance.
 With relevant information in hand, students apply problem-solving strategies to creatively tackle challenges.
-Communication skills allow professionals to clearly and persuasively get their points across.
-Interpersonal skills also empower them to effectively collaborate with and lead teams.
+Communication skills allow professionals to clearly and persuasively get their points across, and interpersonal skills empower them to effectively collaborate with and lead teams.